xmos/xcommon_cmake/doc/sandbox.rst

 Sandbox Structure
 -----------------

-A sandbox is a collection of source code repositories which can be used to build one or more applications.
+A sandbox is a fully contained collection of source code modules which can be used to build one or more applications.

 Definitions
 ^^^^^^^^^^^

-There are three types of top-level directories that are present in a sandbox.
+There are three types of top-level directories that can be present in a sandbox.

 Application
   Contains source code that is specific to the application, and can depend on modules.
 The application directory is prefixed with ``sw_``, and each set of application-specific code within is in a directory prefixed with ``app_``.

+  For example, an application may implement a USB Audio Device.

 Module
   Contains module source code, which can depend on other modules.
 Module code is compiled into objects which are directly linked into the application executable.
-The module directory is prefixed with ``lib_``.
+XMOS module directories are typically prefixed with ``lib_``.

+  For example, a source module may implement an IO function such as I2C

 Static Library
   Contains source code and (optionally) a pre-built static library archive, which can be linked into the application executable.
-The static library directory is prefixed with ``lib_``.
+XMOS modules containing a static library are typically prefixed with ``lib_``.

+  For example, a static library module my implement a large stack such as Tensorflow or protected third party IP.

 Repository Layout
 ^^^^^^^^^^^^^^^^^

 All the source code repositories are placed in the root of the sandbox; there is no nesting of applications and modules.
+This allows for the possibility of merging designs and using shared dependencies.
+It also removes the issues relating to dependency loops etc.

-Each directory in the sandbox is a separate git repository.
+Each directory in the sandbox typically represents a separate git repository.

 .. code-block::